What we look for in Springfield tenants

 Our recommendation

-After the background check is finished we make a recommendation to the real estate investor based upon our experience as property managers in Springfield and the information which we have verified.
+After the background check is complete we make a recommendation to the landlord based upon our experience as property managers in Springfield and the information which we have verified.
 Ultimately the property owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.

-Nesbitt Realty's Guide to Real Estate is a handy resource for anyone who hopes to find out more about Springfield and neighboring communities.
-The Guide to Real Estate provides facts about what has sold and what is currently listed, and a couple of surprising facts that you might not know.
-Also, our Guide spotlights quite a few of the elements of life in Springfield.
-Definitely, most of this is helpful for buyers and sellers, but rental investors and renters will likely also find these resources to be very enlightening.
+Our Guide to Real Estate is a helpful tool for everyone who wants to find out more about Springfield and nearby communities.
+The Guide to Real Estate compiles facts regarding what has sold and what is for sale, and many shocking facts that you may not be aware of.
+In addition, our Guide has some aspects of life in Springfield.
+Of course, most of this is useful for buyers and sellers, but landlords and renters will likely also find this information to be very informative.

 Our Broker Will Nesbitt